 When you give yourself permission to step back, you are opening up the door to all sorts of possibility, opportunity and creative solutions.

-When you are working and living flat out all the time, you end up with a chronic case of Hamster Wheel Syndrome – peddling damn hard in all areas of your life and business but staying in the same place and never getting to where you really want to be.
+When you are working and living flat out all the time, you end up with a chronic case of Hamster Wheel Syndrome – peddling damn hard in your life and work but staying in the same place and never getting to where you really want to be.

 So I invite you to take a look at how you can build taking a step back into part of your regular routine, because: